Tensor-Network study of Ising model on infinite hyperbolic dodecahedral lattice: Introduction

 \section{Introduction}

-The statistical mechanics on hyperbolic spaces has drawn substantial interest in various areas of physics.
+Statistical mechanics on hyperbolic spaces has drawn substantial interest across various areas of physics.
 In condensed matter physics, hyperbolic geometry is investigated in magnetic nanostructures~\cite{CMTexample1, CMTexample2}, amorphous solids~\cite {CMTexample3}, magnetism on conical geometry~\cite{CMTexample4}, and metallic glasses~\cite{CMTexample5}.
 Further, the negatively curved hyperbolic anti-de Sitter (AdS) geometry plays an important role in quantum gravity research as the AdS/CFT correspondence connects classical gravity on AdS space to the conformal field theory (CFT) on the hyperbolic space boundary~\cite{AdSexample1, AdSexample2}.
 This is based on the holographic principle, according to which a physical system in the volume can be described by its boundary~\cite{AdSexample3}.

-The Tensor Network (TN) algorithms play an increasingly key role in the numerical analysis of regular hyperbolic lattice geometries.
+The Tensor Network (TN) algorithms play a key role in the numerical analysis of regular hyperbolic lattice geometries.
 They accurately approximate a targeted quantum state.
 Moreover, the tensor connections mimic the interaction structure of underlying lattices.
 For example, the multi-scaled entanglement renormalization ansatz method relates TN to the AdS/CFT correspondence since it generates a higher-dimensional hyperbolic TN structure~\cite{VidalMERA} and connects quantum entanglement and TN to holography~\cite{SwingleMERA}.
 Moreover, TNs can be built up so that their connectivity reproduces hyperbolic surfaces.
 For example, the TN structures of the quantum ground state were calculated for several regular hyperbolic surfaces~\cite{Daniska1, Daniska2}.

 For classical systems, TNs contract the tensors into the partition function, and the tensor connectivity reproduces the lattice geometry.
-Hence, numerous (primarily regular) hyperbolic curved lattice surfaces~\cite{Serina, Mosko}.
+Thus, TNs can model numerous (primarily regular) Euclidean, fractal~\cite{Genzor}, and hyperbolic curved lattice surfaces~\cite{Mosko, Serina}.
 The corner transfer matrix renormalization group (CTMRG) is a robust numerical method that has been successfully applied to classical spin systems.
-The appropriately generalized CTMRG can be used to analyze phase transitions on hyperbolic surfaces~\cite{Mosko, Triangular, Krcmar54} and relate the free energy to the radius of the negative Gaussian curvature~\cite{Serina}.
+The appropriately generalized CTMRG can be used to analyze phase transitions on hyperbolic surfaces and classify them by critical exponents~\cite{Mosko, Triangular, Krcmar54}.